Design Engineering and Styling

 Online

-Design for Additive Manufacturing: Towards End-Part Production Web Seminar RePlay
+Design for Additive Manufacturing: Toward End-Part Production Web Course RePlay

-Additive manufacturing (AM), with origins in the 1980s, has only more recently emerged as a manufacturing process of choice for functional part production, adding to the suite of choices a designer has available when designing a part for manufacturing.
+Additive manufacturing (AM), is a manufacturing process of choice for functional part production, adding to the suite of choices a designer has available when designing a part for manufacturing.
 Like other traditional processes like casting and machining, AM has its set of constraints.
 An added layer of complexity comes from the fact that there are several different AM processes, and some of the design constraints are process-specific.
-On…
+On the other hand, AM offers a range of opportunities in des…

 Online

-Vibration Analysis Using Finite Element Analysis (FEA) Web Seminar RePlay
+Vibration Analysis Using Finite Element Analysis (FEA) Web Course RePlay

 Online